-The Promise: Raising Black Male Achievement through School-Based Partnerships and school districts, developing collaborations to achieve positive outcomes for African American youth.
+The Promise: Raising Black Male Achievement through School-Based Partnerships Concerned Black Men-National Organization (CBM) has significant experience working with schools and school districts, developing collaborations to achieve positive outcomes for African American youth.
 Creating school-based programs and initiatives specifically targeting young Black males has been an organizational priority of CBM for many years.
 Reducing truancy, increasing students' school attachment, and raising grade levels for Black youths are achievable results if partnerships between schools and community and faith-based groups are nurtured and supported.
 Many of the strategies and ideas discussed below come from the lessons that CBM has learned during its thirty-six-year history of helping children and youths in school-based partnerships.